IBM-Cloud/docs/toolchains/toolchains_integrations.md

 # Configuring tool integrations
 {: #integrations}

-Last updated: 26 August 2016
+Last updated: 13 September 2016
 {: .last-updated}

 You can configure tool integrations that support development, deployment, and operations tasks while you create a toolchain, or you can add and configure tool integrations to customize an existing toolchain.